ModusCreateOrg/creative-engine/README.md

 The design criteria for this library/game engine are:

-1) Portablility.
+1) Portability.
 Games written using Creative Engine should easily port to other devices - it already runs on host and ODROID GO.
 2) Development using [CLion](https://www.jetbrains.com/clion/) and SDL2 (CMake)
 3) Run on device via Makefiles.
-(See [ESP32 IDF framework]())
+(See [ESP32 IDF framework](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html))
 4) Support for 2D and 3D games
 5) Extendable through class inheritance